Movement for a single object seems easy. Pathfinding is complex. Why bother with pathfinding? Consider the following situation:

 However, both of these examples illustrate the simplest case―when the map has no obstacles, and the shortest path really is a straight line.
 Let’s consider the concave obstacle as described in the previous section.
 Dijkstra’s algorithm works harder but is guaranteed to find a shortest path:

 Greedy Best-First-Search on the other hand does less work but its path is clearly not as good:

 The trouble is that Greedy Best-First-Search is “greedy” and tries to move towards the goal even if it’s not the right path.
 Since it only considers the cost to get to the goal and ignores the cost of the path so far, it keeps going even if the path it’s on has become really long.

 Wouldn’t it be nice to combine the best of both?
 A* was developed in 1968 to combine heuristic approaches like Greedy Best-First-Search and formal approaches like Dijsktra’s algorithm.
 It’s a little unusual in that heuristic approaches usually give you an approximate way to solve problems without guaranteeing that you get the best answer.
 However, A* is built on top of the heuristic, and although the heuristic itself does not give you a guarantee, A* can guarantee a shortest path.

 I will be focusing on the A* Algorithm.
 A* is the most popular choice for pathfinding, because it’s fairly flexible and can be used in a wide range of contexts.

-A* is like other graph-searching algorithms in that it can potentially search a huge area of the map.
-It’s like Dijkstra’s algorithm in that it can be used to find a shortest path.
-It’s like Greedy Best-First-Search in that it can use a heuristic to guide itself.
-In the simple case, it is as fast as Best-First-Search:
+A* is like Dijkstra’s algorithm in that it can be used to find a shortest path.
+A* is like Greedy Best-First-Search in that it can use a heuristic to guide itself.
+In the simple case, it is as fast as Greedy Best-First-Search:

 In the example with a concave obstacle, A* finds a path as good as what Dijkstra’s algorithm found: